yilinc09/tswd-portfolio/final-project-yilincao.md

 ## Initial sketches

-We've begun to explore how sketching can be a great way to help solidify your ideas into design choices, and for your proposal you'll be creating sketches that outline your initial thoughts for your final project.
-You may choose to present your sketches and integrate them into Part I of your final project in whatever fashion you feel makes the most sense - but they should be clear enough to be understandable to someone that has little to no contextual background for your project.
-Your sketches should mimic and follow aspects of your outline, and build on the resounding message you want to make clear through your project.
-Build in elements of your anticipated story structure for your project.
-Your sketches themselves do not have to be visually correct / accurate, but they should be detailed enough so that we can get some sense of what you're planning on doing.
-You may use whatever method makes the most sense to you (hand-drawn, digital, etc.).
-Show both your anticipated data visualizations as well as major elements of your story itself (e.g key headers, etc.)
+#### Background

+#### Identify key trends

+#### Explore the reasons behind the trends

+#### Impact on different groups

 ## The data

 - Data Source 1: [Opportunity Insights (OI)](https://opportunityinsights.org/data/)

-  From this data source I will be able to access the [Consumer Spending Data National](https://github.com/OpportunityInsights/EconomicTracker/blob/main/data/Affinity%20-%20National%20-%20Daily.csv) that tracks consumer daily spending across categories of goods and services in the US.
+  From this data source I access the [Consumer Spending Data National](https://github.com/OpportunityInsights/EconomicTracker/blob/main/data/Affinity%20-%20National%20-%20Daily.csv) that tracks consumer daily spending across categories of goods and services in the US.
 The data is collected from credit and debit card transactions.

 - Data Source 2: [U.S Bureau of Labor Statistics](https://www.bls.gov/)

+  BLS collects data on household spending from [Consumer Expenditure Survey (CEX)](https://www.bls.gov/cex/data.htm) on a wide range of goods and services, including food, housing, transportation, healthcare, and entertainment.
+The CEX data provides detailed information on the amount and distribution of household spending.
+I will use this source to compare the spending habits of different demographic groups.

 - Data Source 3: [FRED Economic Data](https://fred.stlouisfed.org/)

-  From this source I will collect the data to show the trend of [GDP](https://fred.stlouisfed.org/series/GDP) and [unemployment rates](https://fred.stlouisfed.org/series/UNRATE) during COVID-19.
+  From this source I collect the data to show the trend of [GDP](https://fred.stlouisfed.org/series/GDP) and [unemployment rates](https://fred.stlouisfed.org/series/UNRATE) during COVID-19.

-Government reports: Government agencies such as the Bureau of Labor Statistics (BLS) and the U.S. Census Bureau regularly collect and publish data on consumer spending expenditures.

-Retail sales data: Retail sales data, including online sales data, can provide a detailed picture of consumer spending patterns, including spending on necessities.

-E-commerce data: E-commerce platforms such as Amazon and Walmart provide data on consumer spending patterns, including spending on necessities, through their sales data.
+- Data Source 4: E-commerce data
+  The sales data of E-commerce platforms such as Amazon, Zara, L'oreal, etc.

 ## Method and medium